Lucas Giolito: Cleveland Guardians

 On August 31, 2023, Giolito was claimed off waivers by the Cleveland Guardians.
 He made his first start for the Guardians on September 4, and became the first pitcher to surrender eight earned runs in a game for three different MLB teams in the same season since Bill Magee in 1899.
 He became a free agent following the season.

 Boston Red Sox

 On January 3, 2024, Giolito signed a one-year contract with the Boston Red Sox, with a player option after the first season.
 In early March, Red Sox manager Alex Cora stated that Giolito would miss the start of the season due to discomfort in his right elbow.
 It was later announced that Giolito would have surgery and was expected to miss the entire season.
 An internal brace procedure was performed on March 12, involving repair to his ulnar collateral ligament.
 Giolito did not play in 2024 and exercised his $19 million option for 2025.

 Giolito made 26 starts for the Red Sox in 2025, with a 10–4 record and a 3.41 ERA.
 He declined his option after the season and became a free agent.

+San Diego Padres

+On April 22, 2026, Giolito signed a one-year, major league contract with the San Diego Padres that included a mutual option for the 2027 season.